Six Reasons Why People Give Their Money Away, or Not

 The tax breaks many people get in exchange for their gifts to charity are another motivating factor for giving.

-Egoism is when people give in order to receive some personal benefit, such as feeling good or looking good to others.
+Egoism is when people give to receive some personal benefit, such as feeling good or looking good to others.
 Our respondents also cited this motivation.

 In addition to those five motivating factors, we found one reason why people balk at giving to charity: They feel like they can’t afford it.